Our Logo:

 Format may occasionally vary

-Memberships
+Memberships and

-Mail to: VFMS c/o
+Mail to:

-For booking info, email featurebooking at victoriafolkmusic.ca
+For booking info, email featurebooking.vfms at shaw.ca at shaw.ca

 Email comments, updates, or queries about the VFMS website to webmaster at victoriafolkmusic.ca